bknie1/Practice-Web/Readme.md

 ```
 You can access values by name. e.g. person["name"].
 Or, we can use the more typical '.' notation: person.name.
 However, this isn't very modular.
 Ideally, we create a Class Person and instantiate instances of Person using a constructor that takes the appropriate parameters.

-JavaScript's new ES6 (Ecmascript 6) does support classes as we know and love them in other OO languages.
+JavaScript's new ES6 (EcmaScript 6) does support classes as we know and love them in other OO languages.
 However, we don't define members up front; we do it all in the constructor.
 This means that person can be as simple or as complex as we want.
 ```
 class Person {
   constructor(name, age, city) {